Different Types of Cell Phones

 When sticking with a feature phone, the operating system (OS) isn't all that important to consider, since the level of customization and power offered by these devices is too basic.
 However, smartphones have a couple out-of-box operating systems that have a significant impact on how they're used.
 It's important to note that each OS has their own application market, so the applications that one can find on Android may not exist on iPhone, for example.

-This is currently the most popular mobile OS in the world, offering a full suite of customization options and existing on both low-end smartphones as well as top-tier ones.
+- Google Android This is currently the most popular mobile OS in the world, offering a full suite of customization options and existing on both low-end smartphones as well as top-tier ones.

-Apple smartphones are considered luxury devices, offering seamless integration among their applications and a very smooth user experience.
+- Apple iPhone Apple smartphones are considered luxury devices, offering seamless integration among their applications and a very smooth user experience.
 However, they're very costly.

-While not as popular as Android or iPhone, Windows phones offer everything one can expect from a desktop Windows experience on a five-inch screen.
+- Microsoft Windows While not as popular as Android or iPhone, Windows phones offer everything one can expect from a desktop Windows experience on a five-inch screen.

 What to Look for in a Smartphone